-- If you don't think you can easily carry a 5 gallon water carrier, consider purchasing a small light duty hand truck that can collapse into a small storage space or get a small wagon.
-Make sure that you have bungie cords to strap the container down.
+- If you don't think you can easily carry a 5-gallon water carrier, consider purchasing a small light duty hand truck that can collapse into a small storage space or get a small wagon.
+Make sure that you have bungee cords to strap the container down.

 - Finally, use a siphon pump or other method of keeping the water in the container clean when dispensed and stored during a disaster.

 2. Use Materials that Block Sunlight

 The most common water storage material is a blue plastic barrel.
 They are blue because the plastic blocks much of the sunlight.
 Bacteria need sunlight to flourish.
 By reducing the amount of light that hits the water, you increase your effective storage time.
 Opaque white barrels are not recommended for water storage.

 Whatever you store water in, it should meet the following minimum requirements: